Charges dropped for alleged ‘fight club’ at day care center

 ST. LOUIS (AP) — St. Louis prosecutors have dropped criminal charges against two workers at a day care center who were accused of facilitating a “fight club” among the small children.

-Tena Dailey and Mickala Guliford were charged in November with first-degree endangering the welfare of a child after video surfaced from Adventure Learning Center in December 2016, showing small boys wearing oversized green Incredible Hulk fists punching each other.
-The video shows the two workers watching, one jumping up and down in apparent excitement.
+Tena Dailey and Mickala Guliford were charged in November with first-degree endangering the welfare of a child after video surfaced from Adventure Learning Center in December 2016, showing small boys wearing oversized green Incredible Hulk fists punching each other, including in the head.

+The video shows the workers watching, with one of them jumping up and down in apparent excitement.
+The only person shown trying to break up a fight is another preschooler.

-A prosecution memo filed Monday said the case was presented to a grand jury but charges were being dropped due to “insufficient evidence.”
-The memo was provided by Talmage Newton IV, Dailey’s attorney.
+A prosecution memo filed Monday said the case was presented to a grand jury but charges were being dropped due to “insufficient evidence to obtain a conviction.”
+The memo was provided Wednesday by Talmage Newton IV, Dailey’s attorney, who said in a statement he was pleased by the decision.

 Most Read Nation & World Stories